nams05/System-Load-Monitor/README.md

 # Monitors System Load
-The script monitors you system's load every hour and the data is recorded in a file.
+The script monitors you system's load every second and the data is recorded in a file.
 A new file is created everyday.
 At the end of the day the file is read and a graph is generated.
-The data along with the graph is then sent via mail.
+Average load per hour is calculated and sent with the graph via mail.

 # How to run the script
 * Change the file permission to make it executable
 ```
 chmod +x system_load
 ```
-* Edit the cron file
+* Edit the root's cron file
 ```
-crontab -e
+sudo crontab -e
 ```
 **And voila!!!
-The script will run every hour and send an automated mail at 2300hr.**
+The script will run continuously and send an automated mail at 2359 hr.**